-Each configuration template has a unique name and is stored by the PEDL master.
-If an experiment configuration specifies a template, the effective configuration of the experiment will be the result of merging the two YAML files (configuration file and template).
+Each configuration template has a unique name and is stored by the Determined master.
+If a configuration specifies a template, the effective configuration of the task will be the result of merging the two YAML files (configuration file and template).
 The semantics of this merge operation is described below.
-PEDL stores this expanded configuration so that future changes to a template will not affect the reproducibility of experiments that used a previous version of the configuration template.
+Determined stores this expanded configuration so that future changes to a template will not affect the reproducibility of experiments that used a previous version of the configuration template.

 A single configuration file can use at most one configuration template.
 A configuration template cannot itself use another configuration template.